Skip Navigation Links

 Samuel Lewis was further in error when he says the Catholic Church was erected within the Abbey grounds.
 As a consequence of

 the devolution of the monasteries, all religious property became the property of the so-called Established Church.
-The
+That

-Catholic Church stands on its own ground held in perpetuity by Thomas Forrest.
+Catholic Church stood on its own ground held in perpetuity by Thomas Forrest, built circa, 1812.

 description of the village, but fails to mention the ruins, yet in his more detailed description of Midleton about six